okyzaprabowo/wrtio/Readme.txt

 This is simple shell scripting for accessing GPIO OpenWRT Tested in GL.Inet Router

+At first, upload all of files in this repo to your router, and then copy pinmode, readpin, and write to /bin folder.

 You can use "pinmode" like:
 use: pinmode config_method pin_number
 example: pinmode output 21